Thomas de Berkeley, 3rd Baron Berkeley: Career

 He was imprisoned with his father and younger brother Maurice, following the failure of the baronial revolt against Edward II.
 He was released in late 1326, probably due to the influence of his father-in-law Roger Mortimer.
 In April 1327 he was made joint custodian with his brother-in-law Sir John Maltravers of the deposed King Edward II, whom they took custody of at Kenilworth Castle and transferred to Berkeley Castle.
 According to his own account at his trial in 1330, he was later commanded to relinquish control of Berkeley Castle to Maltravers and Sir Thomas Gournay.
 Leaving the king there with heavy cheere perceiving what violence was intended, he went to stay at his manor of Bradley.
-The king was murdered at Berkeley Castle during his absence.
+The king was almost certainly murdered at Berkeley Castle during his absence.
 Although modern historians have accepted Smyth's doubts about this version of events, it is possible that it was the truth.
 Despite his acquittal Berkeley spent the following decade under a cloud, before being restored to royal favour in the 1340s.